-GPS is managed and developed by the United States and was originally intended for military applications.
-However, the diffusion of technology and the mass market for GPS have today made it increasingly important to guarantee civilian applications as well.
+GPS, Global Positioing System, is managed and developed by the United States and it was originally intended for military applications.
+For a long time, the extensive use of technology and the mass market for GPS have made it increasingly important to guarantee also civilian applications.

 More information